Why A Day of Rest is Vital PLUS 7 Tips on How to Do It

 Do something you used to love doing as a child

-Self-care keeps you connected with your SELF and reminding you that you are important.
+Self-care keeps you connected with your SELF and reminds you that you are important.
 Acts of self-care allow you to restore your balance and be ready for the week ahead.

 7. Be Responsible for Days of Rest